CyberDefend3r/Py-Docs-Bot/README.md

 # Example

-Below is an example of how to use the bot, if you are still confused [checkout the bot's reddit profile](https://www.reddit.com/user/py_reference_bot) and see how others have used the bot by seeing its replies.
+Below is an example of how to use the bot, if you are still confused [checkout the bot's reddit profile](https://www.reddit.com/user/py_reference_bot) and see how others have used the bot by reviewing the comments it has replied to.

 **Original Post:**